 “The Taking of Christ”

 “The Taking of Christ” by Caravaggio depicts the arrest of Jesus just as Judas kisses Jesus to identify him for the soldiers.
-There are seven figures in the painting; they are John, Jesus, Judas, three soldiers and a man holding a lantern to the scene.
+There are seven figures in the painting; they are John, Jesus, Judas, three soldiers, and a man holding a lantern to the scene.
 The figures are portrayed before a very dark background.
 The man at the right holding a lantern is believed to be a self-portrait of Caravaggio.
 At the far left, St John is fleeing as a soldier is grabbing his cloak.

-The Italian Baroque master Michelangelo Merisi da Caravaggio would have had many influences for the composition of this masterpiece.
-One of these influences may have been a 1509 woodcut by Albrecht Dürer in which the central group is comprised of Jesus, Judas and the soldier with an outstretched hand, resembling this version of Caravaggio’s “The Taking of Christ.”
+The Italian Baroque master Michelangelo Merisi da Caravaggio would have had many influences on the composition of this masterpiece.
+One of these influences may have been a 1509 woodcut by Albrecht Dürer in which the central group is comprised of Jesus, Judas, and the soldier with an outstretched hand, resembling this version of Caravaggio’s “The Taking of Christ.”
 This story from the New Testament was in high demand as a painting, as there are at least 12 known actual copies of this painting.
 At least one is believed to be an original copy made by Caravaggio.

 The painting is on indefinite loan to the National Gallery of Ireland from the Jesuit Community, Leeson Street, Dublin.

 Caravaggio was active in Rome, Naples, Malta, and Sicily from the early 1590s to 1610.
 His paintings combine the realistic observation of the physical and emotional human situation with the dramatic use of lighting.
 He made the technique of darkening shadows and transfixing subjects in bright shafts of light his dominant stylistic element.
 His influence on the new Baroque style that emerged from Mannerism was profound.
-In the 20th century, interest in his work revived and his importance to the development of Western art has been elevated.
+In the 20th century, interest in Caravaggio’s work revived, and his importance to the development of Western art has been elevated.